L'Trimm: Life after L'Trimm

-Bunny D became a nurse working in the fields of Geriatrics, Labor and Delivery, and Special Needs Children and Adults.
+Bunny D became a nurse working in the fields of geriatrics, labor and delivery, and special needs children and adults.
 She has four children and was married to La Kidd from Philadelphia's Tuff Crew, whom she met while touring together, which released the 1989 hit "My Parta Town."
 Bunny is also writing a series of children's books and is designing a clothing line.

 After a few years of hosting events in Miami's burgeoning music, arts, fashion, and club scenes in South Beach, Lady Tigra moved back to New York City, where she managed nightclubs.
 In 2008, she moved to Los Angeles and released her first solo project, Please Mr. Boombox (which featured a guest track by MC Lyte), to great critical review, and leading to popular site at the time, MySpace, putting the first track on their sign-in page as video of the month.
 Tigra wrote and performed the jingle on the Pinkberry website and appeared on the Nickelodeon children's show Yo Gabba Gabba, where she performed Debbie Deb's "When I Hear Music."
 In 2010, she collaborated with writer/director J.B.
-Ghuhman Jr. and music producer Yeti Beats on the soundtrack of the award-winning movie Spork, which incorporated many references to 1990s pop-culture.
+Ghuhman Jr. and music producer Yeti Beats on the soundtrack of the award-winning movie Spork, which incorporated many references to 1990s pop culture.

 In 2016, Lady Tigra appeared in the American documentary film 808.

-In 2018 Tigra appeared in the first episode of the second season of the Peabody Award-winning Netflix docuseries "Hip-Hop Evolution, The Southern Way."
+In 2018, Tigra appeared in the first episode of the second season of the Peabody Award-winning Netflix docuseries "Hip-Hop Evolution, The Southern Way."
 Alongside acts such as Uncle Luke, Disco Rick, Trick Daddy, Brother Marquis, Mr. Mixx, The Geto Boys, and UGK.

-In 2019 Lady Tigra began a collaboration with Spencer Nezey (Her Majesty and the Wolves, Jupiter Rising) called Tigra & Spencer, releasing their first single "Can't Walk Away" in December of the same year.
+In 2019, Lady Tigra began a collaboration with Spencer Nezey (Her Majesty and the Wolves, Jupiter Rising) called Tigra & Spencer, releasing their first single, "Can't Walk Away" in December of the same year.

-Lady Tigra remains active in New York, Miami, and LA's underground music, fashion, DJ, art and club scenes.
+Lady Tigra remains active in New York, Miami, and LA's underground music, fashion, DJ, art, and club scenes.

-L'Trimm has not released further material.
-Although the duo disbanded, they remain close friends, with Lady Tigra often referencing her days in L'Trimm with Bunny D. as one of her influences.
-In 2008, "Cars with the Boom" was ranked number 95 on VH1's 100 Greatest Songs of Hip Hop.
-In 2016, "Cars with the Boom" was ranked 100 in Rolling Stones Top 100 Hip Hop Songs of all Time.
+Bunny guest appeared on the Tigra and SPNCR EP called "Black Rice" in 2025.
+The single, called Guillotine, marked the return of the duo to the music scene.

 In 2019, L'Trimm appeared in the Boogaloo Shrimp documentary, a film about Michael Chambers, the American dancer and actor known as "Boogaloo Shrimp."
 Michael is most renowned for his role as "Turbo" in the 1984 cult movie Breakin’ and its sequel Breakin' 2: Electric Boogaloo.

 In 2020, L'Trimm's song "Cars with the Boom" went viral on the social media app TikTok.
 On June 3, the compilation album Cars That Go Boom was released.